Nsustain/nsustain.com/README.md

-Here are the exact steps we took to make *CodersForEarth.com* from ground-up, so that you can replicate it relatively easily if you'd like to make another website based on our website or become a contributor to our project.
+Here are the exact steps we took to make *CodersForEarth.com* from ground-up, so that you can make your own relatively easily if you'd like to.
+This will be helpful, if you'd like to become a contributor and become one of us, too.
+With the following steps, you should be able to get exactly what you see on
+*CodersForEarth.com*

 <br>
 <br>